xiu-shi/Xiu-s-ML-Playbook/README.md

 Welcome to my open-source Machine Learning playbook a curated portfolio of projects that blend data-driven insights with real-world applications.

-This repository reflects my transition from SaaS QA leadership to data-powered consulting, focusing on human-centered AI, scalable ML workflows, and storytelling through code.
+This Github account reflects my transition from a SaaS Enterprise QA lead to data-powered consulting, focusing on human-centered AI, scalable ML workflows, and storytelling through code.
+Exploring the intersection of cloud technology and creative expression.
+Passionate about building innovative solutions and bringing ideas to life.
+From behind the lens to behind the stacks.

 ---